 Cape Town livens up for the summer with outdoor concerts, picnics on vineyard lawns, and fabulous organic food markets.
 The warm sunshine makes it a perfect time to add beach to your safari in Mozambique and Zanzibar.

 East Africa is also “on sale” due to the short rainy season, the perfect time to enjoy the Mara without the crowds, and you still have a chance to see the great migration in northern Tanzania, as the herds make their was back to the Serengeti.
-With the recent lift in travel warnings to the Kenya coast, it’s prime-time for great deals on a Kenya bush and beach itinerary.
+The beach resorts on the Kenya coast also offer attractive deals at this time of year.

 November Festivals and Events to Keep in Mind…